abbycar/MicrosoftEdge-Documentation/dev-guide/HTML5/file-API/blob/README.md

+---
+description: See how the blob constructor allows you to easily create and manipulate a blob (typically equivalent to a file) directly on the client.
+title: Blob
+author: abbycar
+---

 # Blob

 The [`Blob`](https://msdn.microsoft.com/library/hh772298) constructor allows you to easily create and manipulate a blob (typically equivalent to a file) directly on the client.